minotaur-toolkit/minotaur/README.md

 # Minotaur: A SIMD-Oriented Synthesizing Superoptimizer

+A description of how Minotaur works can be found in https://arxiv.org/abs/2306.00229.

+## Build Minotaur using Docker

+To build the docker container use:

+    docker build -t minotaur-dev -f Dockerfile .

+To run the container use:
+    docker run -it minotaur-dev bash

+## Build Minotaur from source code

 The Alive2 requires a LLVM compiled with RTTI and exceptions enabled, use the following command to fetch and build LLVM.
 The project requires `cmake`, `ninja-build`, `gcc-10`, `g++-10`, `redis`, `redis-server`, `libhiredis-dev`, `libbsd-resource-perl`, `libredis-perl`, `libgtest-dev`, and `re2c` as dependencies.
 Manually install the latest stable `z3`.

     sudo apt-get install cmake ninja-build gcc-10 g++-10 redis redis-server libhiredis-dev libbsd-resource-perl libredis-perl re2c libgtest-dev